kristiandupont/kanel/README.md

 `schema.ignore`

 An array of tables and views to ignore.
 Use this if there are things in your database you don't care to generate models for like migration information etc.

+`schema.externalTypesFolder`

+This will specify the folder to look for external types from.
+If you tag a column like this: `@type:Vector`, Kanel will use that as the type for the property and import that from a file by the same name in said folder.

 ## Example